 Audit Your Current Burn Out State

-Self awareness of where you’re at currently is necessary to improve and/or change.
+Self-awareness of where you’re at currently is necessary to improve and/or change.
 Consider taking an audit of your daily workflow/routine to understand what’s contributing to your current level of burnout.
-A simple way to do this is draw a line down the center of a piece of paper.
+A simple way to do this is to draw a line down the center of a piece of paper.
 On one side, write down what’s contributing to your feelings of fatigue, stress, etc. On the other, write down what’s alleviating your feelings of fatigue, stress, and any other negative emotion.
-Then, start to think about how you can limit time/set boundaries with what’s contributing, and how you can incorporate more of what’s alleviating it.
+Then, start to think about how you can limit time/set boundaries with what’s contributing.
+And how you can incorporate more of what’s alleviating it.

 For example, are you working late and it’s interfering with family time?
 Talk to your manager and discuss options that allow you to prioritize your family.
-Maybe you’re offline from 5pm-9pm and then hop back on later at night to tie up any loose ends.
-Flexibility and work/life balance is key in order to alleviate burnout.
+Maybe you’re offline from 5 pm-9 pm and then hop back on later at night to tie up any loose ends.
+Flexibility and work/life balance are key in order to alleviate burnout.